vttale/serve-stale/draft-tale-dnsop-serve-stale.md

 # IANA Considerations

 This document contains no actions for IANA.
+This section will be removed during conversion into an RFC by the RFC editor.

 # Acknowledgements

-The authors wish to thank Matti Klock for initial review.
+The authors wish to thank Matti Klock, Mukund Sivaraman, Jean Roy, and Jason Moreau for initial review.

 --- back